Skip to content

 Insurance Overcharge

-An insurance overcharge occurs when a landlord includes insurance premium costs in CAM that are either prohibited by lease exclusions or unrelated to the standard property and liability coverage that tenants are obligated to share.
-Commercial leases typically permit pass-through of commercial general liability and property insurance for the building, but exclude specialty coverages, executive-level policies, and deductibles that represent the landlord's risk retention.
+An insurance overcharge occurs when a landlord includes insurance premium costs in a CAM reconciliation that are either prohibited by lease exclusions or unrelated to the standard property and liability coverage that tenants are obligated to share.
+Commercial leases typically permit pass-through of commercial general liability insurance and property insurance covering the building structure, but exclude specialty coverages, executive-level policies, and deductibles that represent the landlord's own risk retention.
+Specialty exclusions that appear frequently in overcharge disputes include earthquake and flood insurance, terrorism coverage, directors and officers liability, environmental liability, and umbrella policies above standard limits.
+CAMAudit's insurance overcharge detection rule uses AI classification to categorize each insurance line item and cross-references the identified coverage type against both the lease's insurance provisions and established norms for permissible pass-through coverage, flagging any premium type that lacks explicit lease authorization.

 Key Takeaway